This content is for informational purposes only and does not constitute legal advice or create an attorney-client relationship.

 How Prevost Law Firm May Help

-If you financed a solar system connected to EverBright and believe you were misled, sold a defective system, or left paying for something that was not properly delivered, you may have legal rights.
+Did you finance a solar system connected to EverBright?
+Do you feel misled, left with a defective system, or left paying for something not properly delivered?
+You may have legal rights.
 Depending on the facts, claims may exist against the seller, installer, lender, or multiple parties involved in the transaction.

 Our firm handles matters involving deceptive solar sales practices, lender disputes, contract issues, and system-related consumer claims nationwide.